python-rope/rope/docs/rope.rst

   * Saving object information on disk and validating them
   * Type hints using docstring or type comments PEP 0484

-For more information see :doc:`/overview.rst`.
+For more information see :ref:`overview:Rope Overview`.

 .. _pysvn: http://pysvn.tigris.org